wp-plugins/contact-form-builder/readme.txt

 *   Preview possibility for each form at the Manager Section.
 *   Possibility to create required fields.
 *   Support for displaying custom text after hitting submit button, as well as redirection to a custom page.
-*   Support for displaying the submitter information within the Submissions section IP pop-up.

 Upgrade to [WordPress Contact Form Builder](http://web-dorado.com/products/wordpress-contact-form-builder.html) to add features: